Human-in-the-Loop Intelligence

 SegFlow AI's Human-in-the-Loop Architecture

-Layer 1: Verified Asset Ledger
+Layer 1: AI Drafts the Asset Ledger

-Layer 2: Inquiry System for Ambiguous Items
+Layer 3: Inquiry System for Ambiguous Items

 "The decorative light fixtures in the lobby appear to be hardwired.
 Can you confirm whether they are permanently connected to the building's electrical system, or are they plug-in units that could be removed without electrical work?"